Your support matters…

 To read about the water in Los Angeles and see testing results and water quality information, please see LADWP’s water quality report:

-LAWDP Hydration Station and Initiative Program:
+LADWP Hydration Station and Initiative Program:

 You can study the EPA for water quality information and download your water quality reports for the safety of your local public drinking water.
 For example, if you live in Los Angeles, LADWP provides safe and affordable drinking water as you can see on their annual drinking water quality report.